-Accessing Atomic’s demo apps
+Accessing Atomic’s Connect apps

 The following video will walk you through how to easily get and configure the Atomic Demo apps: